 Scope: Under the direction of the President, the President/ Chief Executive Officer for University Behavioral Health Care shall ensure compliance with this policy.
 The Deans, President/CEO and Vice Presidents shall implement this policy.
-The Employee Assistance Program is offered to all regular full- and part-time Rutgers staff members and their family members.
+The Resident Wellness and Excellence Center (known previously as Employee Assistance Program) is offered to all regular full- and part-time Rutgers staff members and their family members.